Who We Are

 Following retirement and prior to her move to Portland, Barbara volunteered for 7 years in Tanzania, Africa.
 Her work there included teaching English, grant writing and working with street girls.
 She continues to be committed to sponsoring a preschool for Masai children, making it possible for them to attend the government school when they come of age.

-Barbara currently is the liaison for the Recommended Vendors Committee with the Governing Council.
-She is also a member of the Circle of Reps for Villages NW.
+Barbara is chair of the Outreach committee, a liaison for the Recommended Vendors Committee and a member of the Circle of Representatives to Villages NW.

 Tina Smith has over 20 years experience in Financial Analysis and Project Management work with start ups and large corporations.